Sheet 02 · BlogSurveyed 2026

 • s3://<BUCKET_NAME>/<FILE_NAME> - Bucket name and file name where the file will be presigned

-Step 10: Delete File from AWS S3 Bucket
+Step 10: delete a file from an AWS S3 bucket

-To delete a file from a AWS S3 bucket, run the following command:
+To delete a file from an AWS S3 bucket, run the following command:

 Terminal window